 Delayed Getup is a defensive mechanic that allows you to stay on the ground for a short period of time.
 In order to perform a Delayed Getup, you must hold the Stance Switch (Stance) button after being knocked down.
 Delayed Getup is very strong because it allows you to avoid your opponent’s attacks and can sometimes even grant a punish.
 Keep in mind that once you use a Delayed Getup, you will not be able to use a Getup Attack or Roll Escape.

 Delayed Getup can be used to avoid other attacks as well.
 Let’s take Sub-Zero for example.
 Being knocked down by Sub-Zero puts you in a very dangerous situation because Sub-Zero can attack with an overhead/low mix-up.
 Using a Delayed Getup here will completely avoid both Sub-Zero’s overhead and low options, escaping the mix-up altogether.
-Additionally if Sub-Zero uses his overhead, he can be punished by a Short Delayed Getup.
-Whereas if Sub-Zero attacks with his low, it will miss and leave Sub-Zero at a disadvantage.
+Additionally if Sub-Zero uses his overhead, he can be punished after the Delayed Getup by getting up and using a jab.
+If Sub-Zero uses his low, it will miss and leave Sub-Zero at a disadvantage.